 Indeed, you can see the areas on the underside of the pallet that are spaced to accommodate a lifting vehicle’s forks.
 This type of pallet is known as an open or four-way pallet.

-Repurposed for filmmaking as set decoration, the plastic pallets were a brilliant solution to a problem.
-Not only were they sturdy, but they could easily be cut up and screwed together in different configurations.
+Enter these shipping pallets.
+Not only were they sturdy, but they could easily be cut up and screwed together in different configurations, forming large complicated-looking grids.
 The holes and boxes gave a sense of visual busyness and a linear texture that’s perfect for science fiction sets.

-Typically moulded in bright orange plastic, they were sometimes backlit for a spacey glow, or simply painted grey, brown, or green, and screwed into place.
+Usually moulded in orange plastic, they were sometimes backlit for a spacey glow, or simply painted grey, brown, or green, and screwed into place.
 They looked functional and real – they weren’t like ice cube trays glued to the wall or anything like that.
 They were heavy chunks of plastic with a slight texture to the moulding, so they looked convincingly like beat-up metal when painted – there was a subtle irregularity to the surfaces.

 And they were cheap.
 Very cheap.